John-Otago/PhD-Plus/README.md

 These books can help improve your communication skills in everyday life and in your career.
 You may also consult other titles and resources on this topic.

 ### 6.4 Change Your Habits
-- **The Power of Habit: Why We Do What We Do in Life and Business** (C Duhigg, 2012/2014, Random House) || *Read Part One (Chapters 1-3) and the first half of Part Two (Chapters 4-5).*
+- [Optional] **The Power of Habit: Why We Do What We Do in Life and Business** (C Duhigg, 2012/2014, Random House) || *Read Part One (Chapters 1-3) and the first half of Part Two (Chapters 4-5).*

 - [Optional] **Atomic Habits** (J Clear, 2018, Random House) || *Completely optional.
 The first book is better (I revisited my notes six months later and still reached the same conclusion).*

 These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' or to build a 'virtuous' habit.
 It is a useful skill for both your PhD and your future life and career.

+Note: also check out the books in section [6.5 Change How You Build Resilience](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#65-change-how-you-build-resilience) and section [7.4 Sustained Passion, Performance, and Productivity](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#74-sustained-passion-performance-and-productivity).
+Focusing on the overall patterns of how you think and how you behave may work better than targeting specific habits one by one.

 ### 6.5 Change How You Build Resilience
 - **Your Survival Instinct Is Killing You: Retrain Your Brain to Conquer Fear and Build Resilience** (M Schoen with K Loberg, 2014, Plume) || *A very insightful book.
 Highly recommended.*